valeriofarias/learn-bdd-playing-dice-book/text/en/01_Dice_Class/10_fixing_random.markdown

 ## Fixing the random number failure

-Finaly let's put the command `rand(6) + 1` to limit the range 1 to 6 and let's refactore the requirement of the range to use regexp.
+Finally let's put the command `rand(6) + 1` to limit the range 1 to 6 and let's refactore the requirement of the range to use regexp.
 Now the test pass :).

 	class Dice
 		def play